How to Apply for a Major Grant

 Obligations After Receiving a CCCS Major Grant

-- The grantee must email an annual progress report to the Program Coordinator by April 15.
+- The grantee must email an annual progress report to the Program Manager by April 15.

 - All publications that result from the CCCS Major Grant should acknowledge the support of the Calvin Center for Christian Scholarship for the project.